 David had to poke fun at Savannah who, even after watching a 15 minute video about the history of Tredegar which included extensive information about the man who brought it to prominence in the 1840's, Joseph R. Anderson, asked who he was when we pointed out his picture at one of the exhibits.
 She was a good sport about it and was able to laugh at herself.

 "Shortages of both raw material and skilled labor kept Anderson's operation from functioning at full capacity during the war years; nonetheless, Tredegar produced more than 1,000 cannons for the Confederacy.
-It also made armor plating for use on Confederate ironclad warships [and] experimented with submarines, cannon designs, and countless other projects associated with the southern war effort."
+It also made armor plating for use on Confederate ironclad warships [and] experimented with submarines, cannon designs,

 We really enjoyed our visit!
 The Civil War Visitor Center at this site provides three floors of exhibits, an interactive map table, a film about the Civil War battles that were fought around Richmond, NPS rangers that were fabulous at explaining things to the kids, and some pretty cool collector cards.